Efficient SAR Vessel Detection for FPGA-Based On-Satellite Sensing: Methodology

 \subsection{Dataset}

-The xView3-SAR \cite{Paolo2022} dataset is a large-scale collection of high-resolution SAR maritime images.
-The dataset contains 754 publicly available images (an additional 237 images are held privately and not publicly accessible), with an average size of 29,400 by 24,400 pixels.
-The scenes are C-band SAR images acquired by the European Space Agency's (ESA's) Sentinel-1 constellation; specifically the Interferometric Wide Swath mode Level-1 Ground Range Detected product, which includes both vertical-horizontal (VH) and vertical-vertical (VV) polarization bands for each image at a 10-meter pixel spacing.
-The scenes have gone through a pre-processing step, including orbit correction, removal of noise artifacts, radiometric calibration, terrain correction, and geocoding.
-In addition to the VH and VV SAR images, ancillary data is provided including wind speed, direction, quality, and land/ice mask information from Sentinel-1 Level-2 Ocean product, as well as bathymetry information from the General Bathymetric Chart of the Oceans \cite{Weatherall2019}.
-These have been co-registered with the respective SAR scenes and are provided in the xView3-SAR dataset at a lower resolution than the SAR images, with 500-meter pixel spacing.
-The scenes are distributed over four distinct geographical regions in European waters (Adriatic, Bay of Biscay, Iceland, and Norway) and one in West African waters (Gulf of Guinea).
+The xView3-SAR \cite{Paolo2022} dataset is a large and diverse collection of high-resolution SAR maritime images, including 754 publicly available images with an average size of 29,400 by 24,400 pixels.
+The scenes are C-band SAR amplitude images acquired by the European Space Agency's (ESA's) Sentinel-1 constellation; specifically the Interferometric Wide Swath mode Level-1 Ground Range Detected product, which includes both vertical-horizontal (VH) and vertical-vertical (VV) polarization bands for each image at a 10-meter pixel spacing.
+The scenes are supplied having undergone pre-processing, including orbit correction, removal of noise artifacts, radiometric calibration, terrain correction, and geocoding.
+In addition to the VH and VV SAR images, ancillary data are provided including wind speed, direction, quality, and land/ice mask information from Sentinel-1 Level-2 Ocean product, and bathymetry information from the General Bathymetric Chart of the Oceans (GEBCO, \cite{Weatherall2019}).
+These layers are provided in the xView3-SAR dataset co-registered with the respective SAR scenes and at a lower (500-meter) resolution than the SAR images.
+The scenes are distributed over four distinct geographical regions in European waters (Adriatic, Bay of Biscay, Iceland, and the North Sea) and one in West African waters (Gulf of Guinea).

-The xView3-SAR competition dataset provides annotations and labels for maritime object detections derived from two sources: the AIS database and manual expert reviewers.
-AIS is a radio transponder system used for collision avoidance that broadcasts ships' GNSS coordinates.
-The labels include detection coordinates (and associated pixel coordinates), detection class, bounding box coordinates and dimensions, length, distance from shore and confidence score.
-Detection class labels include: non-vessels, which are detections of fixed infrastructure such as wind farms, fish cages, platforms, and port towers; fishing vessels; and non-fishing vessels.
+The xView3-SAR competition dataset provides labels for maritime object detections derived from two sources: the AIS database and manual expert reviewers.
+AIS is a radio transponder system that broadcasts ships' GNSS coordinates.
+The labels include geographic/pixel coordinates, class, bounding box coordinates and dimensions, length, distance from shore and confidence score.
+Class labels include non-vessels (fixed infrastructure such as wind farms, fish cages, platforms, and port towers), fishing vessels and non-fishing vessels.
 An example scene is shown in Fig. \ref{fig:SAR_satellite}a,b.